WordPress/gutenberg/packages/scripts/README.md

 * `npm run build` - builds the code for production.

+_Flags_:

+- `--no-babel`: When present, excludes the default Babel file processing

 #### Advanced information

 This script uses [webpack](https://webpack.js.org/) behind the scenes.
 It'll look for a webpack config in the top-level directory of your package and will use it if it finds one.
 If none is found, it'll use the default config provided by `@wordpress/scripts` packages.
 Learn more in the [Advanced Usage](#advanced-usage) section.